section-engineering-education/engineering-education/content/articles/understanding-machine-learning-algorithms-and-how-to-implement-them/index.md

 A dependent `(y)` has a linear connection with one or more independent variables `(y)`.

 Since linear regression displays a linear connection, it finds how the dependent variable changes concerning the independent variable.
-It shows a straight line connecting variables.:
+It shows a straight line connecting variables.

 ![Linear regression](/engineering-education/understanding-machine-learning-algorithms-and-how-to-implement-them/linear-regression.png)